agraef/pd-remote/README.md

 - pd-remote.pd goes into your Pd patches that you want to control remotely via Pd messages sent over UDP port 4711.
 These messages can be sent over the local network with the pdsend program, or you can pass messages directly into the inlet of the abstraction for testing purposes.

 - pd-remote.el provides the necessary hooks to send messages to pd-remote.pd via pdsend from Emacs.
-It also includes built-in support for [pd-lua](https://github.com/agraef/pd-lua) and [pd-faustgen2](https://github.com/agraef/pd-faustgen), and adds some convenient keybindings for lua-mode and faust-mode, both available from [MELPA](https://melpa.org).
+It also includes built-in support for [pd-lua](https://github.com/agraef/pd-lua) and [pd-faustgen2](https://github.com/agraef/pd-faustgen), and adds some convenient commands and keybindings for lua-mode and faust-mode, both available from [MELPA](https://melpa.org).

 **VS Code users:** Baris Altun has created an alternative [Visual Studio Code](https://code.visualstudio.com/) version which utilizes the same interface and can be used as a replacement for pd-remote.el if you're so inclined.
 Baris' extension is available in Microsoft's extension marketplace (just go to VS Code's extension manager and search for [pd-remote](https://marketplace.visualstudio.com/items?itemName=barisssss.pd-remote-vscode)).
 Please check the notes [below](#using-pd-remote-with-vs-code), and see [Baris' repository](https://github.com/barisssss/pdRemoteVscode) for details and installation instructions.
 Thanks, Baris!